silviamaggi/smd-com/_posts/2021-05-31-learning-to-draw.md

 description: "As much as wanted to, I couldn't sketch every day.
 I'd stare at the blank page, not knowing what to draw, and then give up.
 So I started a new journey."
 excerpt: "As much as wanted to, I couldn't sketch every day.
 I'd stare at the blank page, not knowing what to draw, and then give up.
 So I started a new journey."
 featimage: true
-featimage-alt: "hand holding a pencil"
+featimage-alt: "Hand holding a pencil"
 featimage-class: 'u-featured'
 featimage-name: 'feat-sam-rios-unsplash'
 image-caption: true